JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 # Algorithms

 ## Big O notation
 Big O notation refers to the time complexity of an algorithm, messuring how many lines of code are roughly executed as a the size of data scales.
 Whilst big O is an indicator of efficieny, its only really applicable for large data sets (large values of n).
-A n^2 algorithm can be eqully fast compared to a log n algorithm for 10 items.
+A n^2 algorithm can be equally fast compared to a log n algorithm for 5 items.

+Big O notation can refer to best case, worse case or the average case.
+Average time is most commonly used.

 - O(1) - linnear time; constant
 - O(log n) - logarithmic time; changes at a slowing rate